-Scott loves being in the midst of things and is an enthusiastic participant in family, community, and school activities and outings.
+Scott loves being in the midst of things and is an enthusiastic participant with his caregivers, school, and community in various activities and outings.
 He especially loves outdoor activities.
-Scott has fun participating at the local Boys and Girls club and his youth group at church.
-To keep him busy this summer Scott’s foster father just signed him up for Adventures which is affiliated with the Boy Scouts, but is designed for older kids.
+Scott has fun participating at his youth group at church.
+He has also enjoyed participating in a program for older kids affiliated with the Boy Scouts.
 He’s a long-time participant in the Special Olympics and also has lots of fun playing sports in the community.
-Basketball is his all-time favorite sport, but he enjoys soccer, flag football, bowling, and swimming.
-He even played volleyball for his middle school last year.
+Basketball is his all-time favorite sport, but he also enjoys soccer, flag football, bowling, and swimming.
+He even played on his school’s volleyball team last year.
 Warning, only experts should challenge him to car races or a game of virtual basketball!

 Scott’s social worker wants to hear from active, energetic families who will lovingly provide the structure he needs in his everyday life to help him do well and feel secure.
 Scott could be an only child or have a few siblings.
 During his adoption transition, his adoptive parents will have the opportunity to show Scott how supportive they are by allowing him the time he needs to make a successful transition into his new home.
-It may be important for Scott to continue to have contact with his current foster father.
-It will also be important for him to see that his adoptive parents also value the folks who have been such a wonderful stabilizing force for him.
 In the right home, Scott will thrive.
 If you want to parent a kindhearted, funny, and energetic youth who is loving and helpful, you will want to learn more about Scott.

 If you are interested in providing nurturing and love for Scott or for any other Special Needs Children, please call our office @ 419-726-5100 for further information.